quantumtom/ash/README.md

 ![Rainbow Dash](src/img/rainbow-dash/profile-01.png)
 # Rainbow Dash
-Serving Bootstrap through Handlebars with Require (via ExpressJS)
+A modular micro-MVC single-page web app serving Bootstrap components through Handlebars with Require (via ExpressJS).

 A minimal stack that renders a "living template" of Bootstrap GUI widgets (components) using the HandlebarsJS template system.
 All thanks to RequireJS.